IEEE-UCF/IEEE_SEC_HW_Competition/src_ws/src/waypoint_action_follower/README.md

 # Nav2 Waypoint Follower

+This package is called by the navigation package when the waypoint_launch.py file is launched.
+The main changes that would be necessary are additions/changes to this packages plugins, which are basically executables that are called once the robot reaches one of the waypoints listed inside of the secbot_navigation/scripts/follow_waypoints.py file.
+Changes to this package would be done throughout the following directories/files:

+plugins.xml(Define any new plugins("reached waypoint" files) and define their purpose) package.xml(If your plugin has implementation that requires new packages(dependencies), add them here) CMakeLists.txt(Link these new dependencies to your plugin files so the plugin can use them) plugins/(plugin_name.cpp) (this is where you put your "reached waypoint" executable files) include/plugins/(plugin_name.hpp) (this is where you declare alot of the members/methods of your plugin)

+Plugin implementation should follow the same general format of the plugins currently in this package.

+COMMUNITY MADE DOCUMENTATION IS BELOW

 The Nav2 waypoint follower is an example application of how to use the navigation action to complete some sort of orchestrated task.
 In this example, that task is to take a given set of waypoints and navigate to a set of positions in the order provided in the action request.
 The last waypoint in the waypoint array is the final position.
 It was built by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) while at [Samsung Research](https://www.sra.samsung.com/).

 See its [Configuration Guide Page](https://navigation.ros.org/configuration/packages/configuring-waypoint-follower.html) for additional parameter descriptions.